 What you see today is the result of a grand scheme by two great 18th-century Prince Bishops, Richard Trevor and his successor Shute Barrington.

-Auckland Castle is currently undergoing a major renovation with support from the Heritage Lottery Fund (HLF) and other key partners listed below.
-This will restore the castle to its original Georgian Gothic opulence as designed by renowned English architect James Wyatt on behalf of these two bishops.
+Auckland Castle is currently undergoing major conservation work with support from the Heritage Lottery Fund (HLF) and other key partners listed below.
+The castle will return its original Georgian Gothic opulence as designed by renowned English architect James Wyatt on behalf of these two bishops.

 Significant research has identified the original wall colourings, furniture and textiles that decorated the palace rooms at this time.
 Within these grand interiors we will bring to life stories of the Prince Bishops and their power, wealth, influence and faith.

-Auckland Castle closed to daily visits from 30 September 2016; however you can follow the restoration process through a programme of Behind the Scenes tours launching this year.
-These will provide first-hand opportunities to watch the renovation progress and talk directly to specialists involved in the restoration.
+Auckland Castle closed to daily visits from 30 September 2016; however you can follow the conservation process through a programme of Behind the Scenes tours launching this year.
+These will provide first-hand opportunities to watch the renovation progress and talk directly to specialists involved in the conservation.

-The restoration of Auckland Castle is supported by the Heritage Lottery Fund, Sir James Knott Trust, The Charles Hayward Foundation, The Headley Trust, The Linbury Trust, The Rothschild Foundation, Garfield Weston Foundation, J Paul Getty Jnr Charitable Trust and the Overstone Fund.
+The conservation of Auckland Castle is supported by the Heritage Lottery Fund, Sir James Knott Trust, The Charles Hayward Foundation, The Headley Trust, The Linbury Trust, The Rothschild Foundation, Garfield Weston Foundation, J Paul Getty Jnr Charitable Trust and the Overstone Fund.